MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-reconcile-bank-accounts-separately.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: bank account balance, bank statement ms.date: 06/02/2017
+ms.search.keywords: bank account balance, bank statement ms.date: 05/15/2018
 ms.author: sgroespe

 ---
 # Reconcile Bank Accounts Separately
-To reconcile bank accounts in [!INCLUDE[d365fin](includes/d365fin_md.md)] with statements received from the bank, you must fill in the lines in the **Bank Acc.
-Reconciliation** window.
+To reconcile bank accounts in [!INCLUDE[d365fin](includes/d365fin_md.md)] with statements received from the bank, you begin by filling in the left-hand pane in the **Bank Acc.
+Reconciliation** window with bank statement information that you then match (reconcile) with bank account ledger entries in the right-hand pane.
+A smart way to fill in bank statement lines is by importing a bank statement file or feed.

 > [!NOTE]
+> In North American versions, you can also perform this work in the **Bank Rec.
+Worksheet** window, which is better suited for checks and deposits but does not offer import of bank statement files.
+To use this window instead of the **Bank Acc.
+Reconciliation** window, deselect the **Bank Recon. with Auto.
+Match** field in the **General Ledger Setup** window.
+For more information, see the "Reconcile Bank Accounts" section under United States Local Functionality.

+> [!TIP]
 > You can also reconcile bank accounts in the **Payment Reconciliation Journal** window.
 Any open bank account ledger entries related to the applied customer or vendor ledger entries will be closed when you choose the **Post Payments and Reconcile Bank Account** action.
 This means that the bank account is automatically reconciled for payments that you post with the journal.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 To enable import of bank statements as bank feeds, you must first set up and enable the Envestnet Yodlee Bank Feed service, and then link your bank accounts to the related online bank accounts.
 For more information, see [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).